 - Submit to podcast apps

-- Market your podcast
+- Market your podcast to gain listeners

 - A computer

 - USB microphone or XLR microphone